-Summary: Cancer vaccines could prevent around 1,000,000 cancer deaths each year, according to a report by the World Health Organization this month.
+In brief: These cancer vaccines could prevent around 1,000,000 cancer cases each year, according to a recent report by the World Health Organization.
 [This article first appeared on LongevityFacts.
 Author: Brady Hartman. ]

 In a Feb 2018 report, the World Health Organization (WHO) estimates that infectious diseases cause 15% of all cancer deaths, and universal vaccination could prevent around one million cancers annually, saying